joeltimothyoh/Copy-Files/README.md

 ### Module with config scripts
 * Install the `Copy-Files.psm1` module.
 Refer to Microsoft's documentation on installing PowerShell modules.
 * Specify the sources, destinations, and robocopy options within the `Copy-Files-Config.ps1` script.
-* Give the script a unique name.
+* Give the configuration script a unique name.
 * Run the script to copy the files and directories.

 ## Batches
-Multiple scripts can be used to organize the copying of different batches of files and directories.
+Multiple standalone or configuration scripts can be used to organize copying, with each script representing a batch of files and directories.
-* Make as many copies of the standalone or configuration script as desired.
+* Make as many copies of the standalone or configuration scripts as required.
 * Give each script a unique name.
 * Specify the sources, destinations, and robocopy options within each script.
 * Run each script to copy their respective files and directories.

-An example of scripts representing separate batches of files and directories to be copied:
+Example use of several scripts, each representing a separate batch of files and directories:

 ```
 Copy-Files-Project1.ps1
 Copy-Files-Project2.ps1
 Copy-Files-Data1.ps1
 Copy-Files-Data2.ps1
+Copy-Files-Update.ps1
 Copy-Files-Backup.ps1
 ```